 What is Covered?

-The TMC exam consists of 140 multiple choice questions.
+The TMC exam consists of 160 multiple choice questions, which includes 20 unscored pretest questions.
 You are given a total of three hours to complete it.

 - Evaluate data in the patient record